GetMeoutt/linux_assignment3/README.md

 Student ID : A01373963

-This tutorial explains how to setting up a Bash script that generates a static index.html file with system information daily at 05:00.
+This tutorial explains how to set up a Bash script that generates a static index.html file with system information daily at 05:00.
 It uses a systemd service and timer on an Arch Linux droplet with an Nginx web server and UFW for firewall protection.

 ## Features
 - Automates daily generation of a static `index.html` with system information.